|(L) Card bears only a plate number: may be of the Black and White brand.

 After remodeling, the 1893 building serves as the Stevens Community Memorial Library.

 Now known as the Seymour Public Library District.
-Designed by Carrere and Hastings.
+Designed by Carrere & Hastings.
 Opened in 1903 and expanded in 1973 and 1993.

 Wow.
 Simply wow.

 This is the first Romanesque library building I've seen that looks as if it had had librarians in on the design.
-Unfortunately, there appears to no longer be a public library in this town, going by the Libweb list.
+Actually, John Lennon & Sons built it in 1887-9.
+It was expanded in 1937 and 1979, and it looks like little of this building remains visible.

 This is a Valentine & Sons card, mailed in 1912.